-Innovation is a key driver of economic growth and disproportionately occurs within metropolitan regions.
+Innovation is a key driver of economic growth, particularly within metropolitan regions.
 The federal government can help spur innovation through a robust national policy agenda, including incentives for regional collaboration across stakeholder groups, investment in research, and support for regional clusters of innovation.
 Several federal initiatives to promote innovation have emerged recently and involve significant coordination between federal agencies and local applicants.
 Technical assistance would help regions organize and successfully implement the federal government's vision.

-CMAP supports reauthorizing and funding the America COMPETES Act, which invests in science, technology, engineering, and math (STEM) education, supports basic research, and fosters the development of new technologies.
+CMAP supports reauthorizing and funding the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (America COMPETES) Act, which invests in science, technology, engineering, and math (STEM) education, supports basic research, and fosters the development of new technologies.